• Home

 21 Wednesday Jan 2015

-Posted by Marsha Connell in Art workshops, Drawing, En plein air, Exhibits, Landscape, Painting
+Posted Art workshops, Drawing, En plein air, Exhibits, Landscape, Painting

 abstract sensibility, art, documenting, inquiry, interpretation, lecture, observation, oils, Pepperwood Preserve, Santa Rosa Junior College, science, sketching, synergy, tabletop, view, watercolor